What is a Go-to-Market Strategy? GTM Plan Template + Examples

 How to Build a Go-to-Market Strategy: identify the buying center and personas

 These roles vary based on the product, industry, and vertical you’re selling to.
-Get your team together and brainstorm the various job titles that could be impacted by your solution.
+I recommend getting your team together to brainstorm the job titles that could be impacted by your solution.

-Research each role to get a general sense of what they do, their goals, and their pain points.
-It’s critical to learn who these people are, what motivates them, and what their problems are, as they will be the ones to put your product on the map.
+I recommend researching each role to get a general sense of what they do, their goals, and their pain points.
+Learning who these people are, what motivates them, and what their problems are is critical as they will be the ones to put your product on the map.

 example of personas in go-to-market strategy